Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 - **You sent your application documents**
     You must submit a full residence permit application before your residence permit or National Visa expires.
 - or **you booked an Ausländerbehörde appointment**
     You must book the appointment before your residence permit or National Visa expires.
-The appointment date can be after the expiration date.
+The appointment date can be after it expires.

 While you wait for the *Ausländerbehörde*...